polystat/odin/docs/analysis/direct_access_to_base_class_state.md

 ## EO Equivalnet of the Statement
-In EO, base class state can be modelled with the use of the `memory` functionality.
+In EO, base class state can be modelled with the use of `memory` functionality for variables and `cage` functionality for objects.

 So, having object `a` with state `state`:
 ```
 [] > a